 Only lift the power supply board at a slight angle.
 Lifting it any more then this could result in pin or video processing board damage.

 This capacitor is only used on older power supply boards.
-If your board has this capacitor, replacement is recommended, but not required unless there is obvious bulging or leakage.
+If your board has this capacitor, it should be repalced.
+However, it can be left alone if it looks okay.

 With the power supply shield removed from the monitor, identify the power supply.
-Along with the capacitors previously mentioned, take note of any additional capacitors that were not mentioned (Ex: inverter coil).
+Along with the listed capacitors, take note of any others you want to replace (Ex: Inverter coil).

 Remove the 4 screws from the power supply.
-Once this is done, lift the power supply up at a slight angle to clear the mounting holes on the monitor chassis for removal.
+Once this is done, lift up the power supply at a slight angle to clear the chassis mounting holes.

 Your contributions are licensed under the open source Creative Commons license.